Thyroid

 6. Vitamin D

-Vitamin D is essential for immune system health and may support thyroid function, especially in people with autoimmune thyroid disorders like Hashimoto’s thyroiditis.
+Vitamin D supports immune health and may be relevant in autoimmune thyroid conditions.

 • Fatty fish (salmon, sardines)